 - You have the right to document the scene.

 - You always have the right to remain silent.

-- You don’t have to agree to a search or to hand over your cell phone.
+- You don’t have to agree to a search or give up your cell phone.